harmony-one/h/progress/konstantin-potapov.md

+2026-01-16 Fri: This week I was investigating an issue related to shard transfers.
+The issue causes a fork on the dev branch and is caused by an incorrect sender address, resulting in an invalid receipt hash being computed.
+This is a Harmony-specific mechanism, and I am investigating the root cause of the sender address overwrite.
+The analysis requires processing a large volume of data, which makes the investigation time-consuming.

+---

 2026-01-09 Fri: Investigated an issue related to invalid write usage in precompiles on the dev branch.
 The issue produces an invalid block, which implies a hard fork.
 This is one of the issues that must be resolved before the next release.

 ---